 There are a lot of reasons for why a refrigerator will not cool.
-If you want to spare yourself some time and hassle, give Grand Prairie Appliance Repair a call for refrigerator repair in Grand Prairie, TX.
+If you want to spare yourself some time and hassle, give Peerless Appliance Repair a call for refrigerator repair in Grand Prairie, TX.
 We’re eager to visit and troubleshoot the cooling issue and fix it for you.

 When a refrigerator is not cold, it’s time to see what the problem might be.
 Often times it’s something as common as a routine coil cleaning behind the appliance.
 But, with modern refrigerators, they’re equipped with various sensors as well.